LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 Boot Meta Shifts

 Gluttonous Greaves are likely to become the default boot for winning ADCs in a snowballing game state and for certain bruisers who lack traditional sustain.
-The existing boot choices aren’t obsolete, but the presence of Omnivamp boots will force more deliberate decision-making around when to build resistance boots versus leaning into healing.
-Consult our full LoL patch 26.9 tier list for an updated look at which champions are best positioned under these new systemic conditions.
+Consult our full LoL patch 26.9 tier list for updated champion rankings.

 How to Adapt Your Builds in Patch 26.9